danx123/macan-explorer/README.md

 ## Known Limitations

 - **Single-pane layout** — dual-pane (commander-style) browsing is not available in v6.
-- **No network/FTP paths** — remote path browsing is not supported; local filesystem only.
 - **Video features require OpenCV** — if `cv2` is not installed, video files show a generic icon; hover preview and video Quick View are disabled.
 - **Recycle Bin requires `send2trash`** — without it, deletion is permanent (with confirmation).
 On network drives or certain Linux configurations, `send2trash` may fall back to permanent deletion even when installed.
 - **Undo scope** — the undo feature in Smart Rename covers only the last batch operation; general filesystem undo (copy/paste/delete) is not implemented.